 As an entrepreneur, staying authentic to your values is essential for fueling your vision.
 There will be difficult moments along the way, and in these moments, recalling your values can help ground you in what’s really important.
 Therapy helps you explore your value systems, from relationships and personal wellness to the values you want to instill in your company.

-Yong enjoys helping clients uncover their values through personality inventories such as the Myers-Briggs Type Indicator (MBTI).
-Results can help identify your key strengths and remind you of the characteristics that will keep you grounded while creating your business.
+Therapy can even help clients uncover their values through personality inventories such as the Myers-Briggs Type Indicator (MBTI).
+Results identify your key strengths and remind you of the characteristics that will keep you grounded while creating your business.